Kunstkabinett

-Kunstkabinett is a chamber work by the contemporary classical composer Jeffrey Ching.
+Kunstkabinett, a German term for a cabinet of curiosities (literally "culture room"), is a chamber work by the contemporary classical composer Jeffrey Ching.
 It was composed in Berlin on 05-28 June 2007, immediately after the completion of the first draft of the opera The Orphan, with which it shares both compositional approach and musical material (see below).
 Like its much larger sibling, Ching's Symphony No. 5, "Kunstkammer" (2006), it is an assemblage of musical objets d'art not obviously related in any way except by the personal taste of their collector.

 World premiere and instrumentation

 Kunstkabinett was premiered by the Modern Art Ensemble and the composer's wife, the soprano Andión Fernández, in Berlin on 16 September 2007.
 It is scored for seven players (flute/contrabass flute, clarinet/contrabass clarinet, percussionist, piano, violin, viola, 'cello) and soprano.

 Sections of the work

 The work is in three continuous movements of about fifteen minutes' duration:

 I. Minutiae in D

 The title is a pun on Mozart's Minuet in D (KV 576b), which is dissected and scrutinised in "minute" ways.
 The original piano piece is in two repeated halves.
 The first half is played straight through on the piano, alone onstage, before its "deconstruction" by the string trio, which throughout is tuned 1/4-tone higher than the piano and situated somewhere offstage.
 In the second half piano and strings switch roles.
 As a discipline, Ching tried to restrict his compositional interventions to the tonal and rhythmic limits of Mozart's already highly chromatic and dissonant language, so that the distinction between "text" and "commentary" is eventually blurred.
 The movement ends when the minuet is interrupted by the ostinato march rhythm on Eb-A in the piano's lowest octaves, which accompanies the procession onstage of the string trio, percussionist, and the two woodwinds, and continues throughout the following movement.